Bashir1999/alzheimers_data/README.md

 Although the difference is small, males show a marginally higher rate of Alzheimer’s diagnosis compared to females.
 This could suggest a minor gender-related factor, but the gap is not large enough to draw strong conclusions about gender as a risk factor.

-The similar diagnosis rates suggest that Alzheimer’s may affect both genders similarly, supporting the idea that other factors such as age, lifestyle, education level, or genetics may play a more significant role in Alzheimer’s risk than gender alone.
+The similar diagnosis rates suggest that Alzheimer’s may affect both genders similarly, supporting the idea that other factors such as age, lifestyle, education level, or genetics may play a more significant role in Alzheimer’s risk than gender alone. <br /> <br /> <br />

 ### How does educational level correlate with the risk of Alzheimer's?